criteo/consul-templaterb/README.md

 On Windows, a bug exists with Ruby greater than 2.4.

-In order to make it work, use this commands as explained in https://github.com/oneclick/rubyinstaller2/issues/96#issuecomment-434619796
+To make it work, use this command as explained in https://github.com/oneclick/rubyinstaller2/issues/96#issuecomment-434619796

 ```